mskydt/mskydt.github.io/_tabs/projects.md

 icon: fas fa-project-diagram
 order: 4
 ---
 This page will contain a synopsis and related links to various projects.
+Well, for now, it'll probably be more of a triage and overview area.

-# Inspiration
+# ONGOING
+My learning has started or is ongoing in some form or other.
+In any case, these are topics that I use and have an interest in.
 1. Jekyll
+1. Obsidian.md
 1. Github
 1. GTD
 1. ProxMox
 1. pfSense
+1. OSINT
 1. Python
-1. scripting
-1. Ubiquiti
-1. Raspberry Pi
-1. OSINT